-Phil’s job injury case from Jonesville in Union County shows how workers comp cases can be like baseball- it ain’t over til it’s over.
+Phil’s South Carolina workers' comp case from Jonesville in Union County shows how workers comp cases can be like baseball- it ain’t over til it’s over.
 At the end of a long, hard – fought case where the insurance company ignored its responsibility, we got a settlement for more money than the comp commissioner gave at the hearing.

 No one deserved it more than Phil.
 Here’s how we did it.
 But first, here’s how we got there.

 Work Injury and Employer Denial

 After an 18-year military career, Phil eventually began working for an auto parts deliverer in Jonesville, SC.
 On New Year’s Eve 2013, he delivered a car front door to a body shop in Lexington, SC.
 It weighed about 50 to 100 pounds.
 After dropping it off the truck with a lift, he had to carry it himself about 20 feet to finish the delivery.

 Unique injury.
 About 30 minutes later, while driving home, sharp pain developed in his shoulder like someone pushing a sharp pencil through it about 2 inches down from the top of his shoulder.
 He had the next day off, New Year’s Day.
 He went back to work on 1/2/14 and 1/3/14, with the same pain.
 He just worked through it those two days.
 The work ethic he learned taught him to work despite hurting.
 On Saturday, 1/4/14, he awoke in agony, like never before.
 He hurt from his neck into his shoulder and his left shoulder blade.